oracle/graal/docs/getting-started/graalvm-enterprise/installation-macos.md

 # Installation on macOS Platforms

-Oracle provides GraalVM Enterprise Edition distributions for macOS on AMD64 (Intel) and AArch64 architectures.
+Oracle provides GraalVM Enterprise Edition for macOS on AMD64 (Intel) and AArch64 architectures.

 GraalVM Enterprise can be installed for a single user and administrator privileges are not required.
 However, if GraalVM Enterprise is meant to become a default JDK, administrator privileges are required.